Page Reviewed / Updated - Mar. 2016

 Medicaid - Medicaid Long Term Care is a jointly funded state and federal insurance program for low income seniors and disabled individuals.
 It provides medical care and support services.
 If a senior is financially and medically qualified, Medicaid will pay nearly all of his or her long term care costs.

-Medicaid Waivers - Also called HCBS Waiver and 1915 Waivers, these are state specific Medicaid programs that provide care and support to individuals outside of nursing homes, usually at home, in assisted living or in adult day care environments.
+Medicaid Waivers - Also called HCBS Waivers,1915 Waivers & Demonstration Waivers, these are state-specific programs that provide care and support to individuals outside of nursing homes, usually at home, in assisted living or in adult day care.
 Unlike Medicaid nursing home care, Medicaid Waivers are not entitlements, these programs have enrollment caps and often waiting lists.

 Cash and Counseling - Cash & Counseling is a specific type of Medicaid program available in many states.
-The phrase is now dated, but it is still used by many to describe a program in which the recipients receive funds for care and are given the flexibility to select their own care providers.
+The phrase, though dated, is still used by many to describe a program in which the recipients receive funds for care and are given the flexibility to select their own care providers.
 A more modern and accurate phrase is "consumer directed".
 In many consumer-directed programs, family members can be "hired" as care providers, meaning they can be paid for the personal assistance they provide.

 To be eligible for Medicaid long term care, one must be both financially qualified and have a medical need for care.
-Eligibility requirements are specific to the state, the Medicaid program or waiver and one's age group.
-This means there are, quite literally, 100s of different sets of eligibility rules for Medicaid long term care services.
+Eligibility requirements are specific to the state, the Medicaid program or waiver, and one's age group.
+There are, quite literally, 100s of different sets of eligibility rules for Medicaid long term care services throughout the USA.
 Having said that, there are some general rules which apply.

 The medical requirements for Medicaid long term care differ by state, but generally speaking, any person that requires skilled nursing, is mentally impaired with Alzheimer's/dementia or is unable to care for him or herself will qualify.
-If skilled nursing is not required, then many Medicaid programs tie eligibility to the number of ADLs (activities of daily living) required by the individual, such as dressing, bathing, cooking etc.
+If skilled nursing is not required, then many Medicaid programs tie eligibility to the number of ADLs (activities of daily living) which with an individual requires assistance, such as dressing, bathing, cooking etc.

 When determining eligibility for Medicaid long term care each state considers an individual's finances differently.
-However, in all states both one's income and their assets are consideration factors for elderly applicants.
-It is important to recognize that even if one's income or assets exceed the following limits, with careful planning, individuals can still qualify for Medicaid.
+However, in all states, both one's income and their assets are consideration factors for elderly applicants.
+It is important to recognize that even if one's income or assets exceeds these limits, with careful planning, individuals can still qualify for Medicaid.

 Medicaid Income Limits

 States use one of two approaches to determine if an individual meets their Medicaid income limits.
 There are income cap states which are said to have "categorically needy Medicaid" and non-income cap states which have "medically needy" or "spend-down" Medicaid.
-Income cap states set a hard income limit at 3 times the SSI payment amount.
-For 2015, this limit is $2,199 a month.
+Income cap states set a hard income limit at 3 times the SSI payment amount also called the Federal Benefit Rate.
+In 2016, this limit is $2,199 a month.

-Non-income cap states consider an applicant’s income relative to their cost of care.
+Non-income cap / medically needy states consider an applicant’s income relative to their cost of care.
 If it is determined that the applicant cannot afford their cost of care, then he or she will likely qualify or it will be required that they "spend-down" their income on their care costs to a certain level at which point the state's Medicaid program will cover the remaining cost of care.
 It should be noted that often the family and the state disagree over whether the family can afford the cost of care.
+The state ascertains if the individual can afford their cost of care by looking at the difference between their monthly income and their monthly care costs.
+If the candidate has less than $500 - $1,000 leftover (depending on the state) after paying their care expenses, they will likely qualify.
+In Medicaid-speak, this is referred to as the Medically Needy Income Limit or MNIL.

 Income Cap States